BNLNPPS/esi-g4ox/README.md

 ./build/src/simg4ox -g esi-g4ox/geom/pfrich_min.gdml -m esi-g4ox/run.mac
 ```

-Before runnning `simg4ox` it is recommended to set the following environment variables:
+Before runnning `simg4ox` it is recommended to set the following environment variables where one also controls the number of input photons:

 ```
 export TMP=/tmp/myname